mricon/korgalore/docs/usage.rst

 labels
 ------

-List labels/folders for a Gmail or JMAP target.
+List labels/folders for a Gmail, JMAP, or IMAP target.

 .. code-block:: bash